joshinachiket/food-truck-finder/README.md

   - repeat till last record is displayed

 - If you want to no longer use this command in your linux terminal, go to project directory and use `npm unlink`

-## Potential Errors
-- Please upgrade your node and npm as well to the latest version from their websites
-- you can also try this command as well to upgrade your node `npm-windows-upgrade` or `npm i -g npm`.
-Please visit their website for more information
-- Ideally the node version should be v8.9.4 ore better

 ## Potential Modification
 - We can modify this CMD script in such a way that it can accpt any time instead of systime, and we can produce the result of open food trucks at that time.